nhadinat/frontend-nanodegree-neighborhood-map/README.md

-# frontend-nanodegree-neighborhood-map
-Udacity project 5, neighborhood map

-#Front-End Nanodegree Arcade Game
+#Front-End Nanodegree Neighborhood Map

-This is a clone of the game, Frogger, to practice and demonstrate object-oriented, pseudo-classical Javascript.
+This is an interactive map of Diamond Jamboree, an outdoor mall in Irvine, California.

-Project is designed to the following Udacity [Rubric](https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797 "Udacity Rubric for Project 3")
+This project is designed to the following Udacity [Rubric](https://www.udacity.com/course/viewer#!/c-nd001/l-2711658591/m-2684328537 "Udacity Rubric for Project 5")

 ##Features

-* Object-oriented, pseudo-classical Javascript
-* Game clock engine
+* Knockout.js MVVM software architechural pattern
+* Filter Bar and other knockout interactions
+* Google Places API
+* Google Maps and Marker visual manipulation
+* 3rd party collection (Places Service) processing
+* MediaWiki API
+* AJAX requests with error handling
-* Resource caching
+* Responsive design
-* HTML canvas loops
-* Collision detection by bounding boxes
-* Point system tied to the Player class
-* Event listener for keyboard input

-##Installation & Play
+##How to Run

-To run the game, visit [nhadinat.github.io/frontend-nanodegree-arcade-game](http://nhadinat.github.io/frontend-nanodegree-arcade-game "Nate Hadinata's Front-End Nanodegree Arcade Game") on your web browser.
-Use the arrow keys on your keyboard to guide the princess to safe waters.
-Avoid the mean bugs who won't stop for any reason at all!
+To run the app, visit [nhadinat.github.io/frontend-nanodegree-neighborhood-map](http://nhadinat.github.io/frontend-nanodegree-neighborhood-map "Diamond Jamboree: Restaurants and Cafes") on your web browser.
+Interact with the markers and the filter bar at the upper left corner.

-Good luck!
+Enjoy!
 ---
 Nate Hadinata